roman-milk/roman-milk.github.io/the-bought-husband.md

+===

- ****** The Bought Husband Ch.
-01 ****** byJust_Plain_Bob© I still hadn't met Mr. Washington and I could only assume that Gloria had put him on ice until after the nuptials.
+I still hadn't met Mr. Washington and I could only assume that Gloria had put him on ice until after the nuptials.
 Still, I scanned the crowd in the church looking for someone who might be Jumal.
 I figured that he was the kind of guy who would show up and sit in the back row and smirk as the "love, honor and obeys" were said.
 I wouldn't put it past him to have told Gloria that he would be there and just might have to speak his piece when it got to the "Is there anyone here who knows of any reason why these two should not be joined in holy matrimony."

  I almost missed him.
 He had timed his arrival so that he sat down just as Gloria started down the aisle toward me.
 She was radiantly beautiful and as I looked toward her I saw Jumal take his seat and our eyes met and I got the sneer and smirk that I had known would be there.
 I smiled at him as I thought to myself, "Smirk all you want asshole, your woman is going to be my slut tonight and then after tonight I'll still have a part of her you will never have and I'll know it every time I eat her pussy."